Yaman-Shadid/Biggest-Project/README.md

 - The plot demonstrates that the Random Forest Regressor predicts the `Excess Readmission Ratio` very accurately.

 ## Recommendations
-Based on the analysis, we recommend the following:
+Based on the analysis, I recommend the following:
 1. **Focus on Key Predictors**: Monitor `Predicted Readmission Rate` and `Expected Readmission Rate` closely to identify high-risk patients.
 2. **Interventions for High-Risk Patients**: Implement targeted interventions such as follow-up appointments, patient education, and home visits for patients with high predicted readmission rates.
 3. **Policy Changes**: Develop policies to improve patient management and care transitions, aiming to lower the predicted and expected readmission rates.